ryanrudolfoba/SteamDeck-Clover-dualboot/README.md

 ## Disclaimer
 1. Do this at your own risk!

 2. This is for educational and research purposes only!

+I've been using this script since December 2022 and a lot of users are reporting success too.
+You are in good hands - I know what I'm doing but I just need the standard disclaimer to protect myself from any liability.

 ## What's New (as of May 24 2023)
 1. cleanup the Clover Toolbox menu so it is easier to read